What is the housing register and who qualifies to join?

 - be in housing need

-- have not been evicted from a Council tenancy in the last five years
+- have not been evicted from a council or housing association tenancy in the last five years, even if a possession order was issued but you left before eviction

 3. Am I eligible to join the Housing Register?